Hsd2024/Configure-A-D-Domain-Controller/README.md

-# Configure-Active-Directory Domain Controler
+# Configure-Active-Directory Domain Controller
 The AD DS role has been installed in your Windows Server 2019,

-# Configure-Active-Directory Domain Controler.
+# Configure-Active-Directory Domain Controller.

 Let’s go back to Server Manager and start the configuration.